Wilfrida-Were/Retail-Sales-EDA-in-Python/README.md

 ![Alt text](./Lineplot%20of%20Total%20Monthly%20Spending%20Trend%20by%20Gender.png)

-I will use this same dataset to perform *Retail Sales EDA in SQL*
+I use the same dataset from these analyses, to perform **[Retail Sales EDA in SQL](https://www.kaggle.com/code/wilfridawere/retail-sales-eda-in-sql)**

-Feel free to do more analyses.
-Contact me for any changes and feedback
+Feel free to Contact me for any changes and feedback

 ***Explore and be teachable***